KratosMultiphysics/Kratos/INSTALL.md

   * CMake
   * Boost (dependencies are header-only, no compilation of boost libraries required)

-Additionaly Visual Studio or MinGW is required to compile in Windows.
+Additionaly, Visual Studio is required to compile in Windows.

 - #### Linux installation